 Epping Forrest was a place (as mentioned above) where destitute people went to live and it must have many stories to tell of the poor people who were forced into crime and sought shelter here through thousands of years.
 You can read later in this stage how even before the Romans, ancient Celtic tribes used the forest to build forts to protect themselves and their livestock from enemies and how eventually these great forts became unoccupied because of the overpowering force of the Roman legions.

-The path through the forest is pleasant, but can be very hilly in places.
+The paths through the forest are pleasant, but can be very hilly in places.
 However, there are many things to distract your attention from these hills.
-Stay on course, enjoy the scenery passed yet still beware of riders on horseback and cyclists on their mountain bikes.
+Stay on course, enjoy the scenery passed, yet still beware of riders on horseback and cyclists on their mountain bikes.

 The route is totally surrounded by trees and we are now very deep into the heart of the forest.
 It's peaceful and beautiful and it remains like this for the next few miles.
 Our route along Centenary Walk crosses a few roads.
 These are mainly flat as they cut through the forest.
 However, unseen by the motorist our route follows a roller-coaster ride of steep climbs and descents through this ancient woodland.